Where to Go: Finding the Right Care

 Let our guide help you decide.

 PRIMARY CARE – For non-urgent conditions, start with your primary care provider (PCP).

 URGENT CARE – Can't get in to see your PCP, but it's not a life-threatening condition?
-Go to your closest urgent care.
+Anyone 12 months or older can go to urgent care.